 Spread it on toast or English muffins in the morning for breakfast .

 Add milk, whisk, and toss with day-old bread cubes to make bread pudding.

-Make homemade donuts and pipe lemon curd into the centers.
+Make homemade donuts and pipe microwave lemon curd into the centers.

 Make a puffy almond-infused Dutch baby for breakfast and top it with lemon curd.

 Make Eton mess – Lemon curd, crushed meringues, and whipped cream layered together in fluffy heaven.